2011 Mock NFL Draft

 15. Dolphins—Mark Ingram, RB-Alabama*

 Another team that needs a franchise quarterback but probably won’t reach here for one.
-Ingram fills another huge void at running back, although the interior of the offensive line is the bigger need.
-Still, Ingram has too much value here to pass on him.
+Ingram fills another huge void at running back, and it seems like every mock draft in the world is projecting him here.

 19. Giants—Anthony Castanzo, OT-Boston College